KuroganeToyama/blog/src/content/blog/2025-12-03-junior-high.md

 After every leaderboard revelation, we would always get a big scolding from our homeroom teacher.
 Well, our performance was basically saying our homeroom teacher couldn't manage us at all, so the scolding was inevitable.

-At the end of grade 6, some idiots in my class decided to let the whole class watch *Sword Art Online* and *Shoukugeki no Souma*.
+At the end of grade 6, some idiots in my class decided to let the whole class watch *Sword Art Online* and *Shokugeki no Souma*.
 And they made a very clear intention of emphasizing the ecchi sections.
 I didn't even know what anime was at the time, but those idiots completely ruined my first impression of anime.
 Thank god I became a proper weeb in grade 9 and learned how goated *Sword Art Online* actually was.
 Them soundtracks go hard indeed.

 #### 2. Grade 7